Construction of the log-convex minorant of a sequence $\{M_\alpha\}_{\alpha\in\mathbb{N}_0^d}$: Characterization of inclusion relations of spaces of rapidly decreasing ultradifferentiable functions

-Boiti and Oliaro were partially supported by the INdAM - GNAMPA Project 2023 ``Analisi di Fourier e Analisi Tempo-Frequenza di Spazi Fun\-zio\-na\-li ed Ope\-ra\-to\-ri".
+The authors are sincerely grateful to Prof. Andreas Debrouwere for pointing out that the argument in the first version of the proof of Theorem~\ref{th1} was incomplete.
+Boiti and Oliaro were partially supported by the INdAM - GNAMPA Project 2023 ``Analisi di Fourier e Analisi Tempo-Frequenza di Spazi Fun\-zio\-na\-li ed Ope\-ra\-to\-ri", CUP\_\,E53C22001930001.
 Boiti was partially supported by the Projects FAR 2020, FAR 2021, FAR 2022, FIRD 2022 and FAR 2023 (University of Ferrara).
 Jornet is partially supported by the project PID2020-\-119457GB-\-100 funded by MCIN/AEI/10.13039/501100011033 and by ``ERDF A way of making Europe''.
 Schindl is supported by FWF (Austrian Science fund) project 10.55776/P33417.